mahkoh/jay/toml-spec/spec/spec.generated.md

   The value of this field should be a boolean.

+- `explicit-sync` (optional):

+  Configures whether the compositor supports explicit sync.

+  This cannot be changed after the compositor has started.

+  The default is `true`.

+  The value of this field should be a boolean.

 - `render-device` (optional):

   Selects the device to use for rendering in a system with multiple GPUs.